 Tea and coffee leave spots on cups and in pots.
 You can easily scrub away these unattractive rings by sprinkling salt unto a sponge and rubbing little circles across the ring.
 If the stain persists, mix white vinegar with salt in equal proportions and then rub with a sponge.

-Water marks on tables will evaporate by mixing 1 teaspoon of salt with a few drops of water to form a paste.
+Winter Springs Wildlife Removal on tables will evaporate by mixing 1 teaspoon of salt with a few drops of water to form a paste.
 Gently rub the paste unto the ring using a soft cloth or sponge and work it over the spot until it’s gone.
 Restore the lustre of your wood with furniture polish.

 If ants are bearing a path to your home, intercept them by sprinkling salt throughout the door frame or directly on their paths.